ibm-cloud-docs/storage-scale/troubleshooting.md

 {: troubleshoot}
 {: support}

-You aren't able to SSH to the nodes from a local machine after a successful cluster deployment.
+You aren't able to SSH to the nodes from a local system after a successful cluster deployment.
 {: tsSymptoms}

 After a successful cluster deployment, you won't be able to SSH to the nodes due to the following issues: